soo-park/readIt/README.md

 1. Read the image
 2. Make use of the image reading data into DOM
-3. Save the data into DB for later/repeated use
+3. Save the data for repeated use

 ## Solution ##

 1. using clarifai API
 2. using React
-3. using Mongoose ( MongoDB )
+3. using React state

 ## Quote from You ##